MahmoodAyman/Git-GitHub/README.md

         git add --all
 >this command will add all files of the project to the staging area.

+*warning:* empty folders will not be added to the staging area and git will not track them.

+        git commit -m "message"

 *staging area means files now are ready to be commited.*